 Family travel can be exhausting and they may need a few days to recover if it has been a long trip.

-When travelling over school holidays, always try to give your kids at least two days at home before heading back to school.
+When travelling over the school holidays, always try to give your kids at least two days at home before heading back to school if possible.
 Kids are resilient, but we don’t want to send them back before they are ready to return to their everyday life again.